NoxOrg/Nox.Docs/src/pages/en/nox-cli-installation.md

     <br/>
 </div>

-> 💡 The second important thing to note is that apart from the `--version` and `--logout` commands, the additional commands listed above are dynamically added from the workflows folder in your local repository or from a script repository which is linked to your organisation, hosted at `https://noxorg.dev/workflows/{tenant.id}/index.php`
+> 💡 The second important thing to note is that apart from the `--version` and `--logout` commands, the additional commands listed above are dynamically added from the workflows folder in your local repository or from a script repository which is linked to your organisation, hosted at `https://noxorg.dev/workflows/{tenant.id}/scripts`.
+Tenant scripts which follow consistent patterns may be based on templates which is stored at `https://noxorg.dev/workflows/{tenant.id}/templates`.
+Examples of these may be CI/CD pipeline, Docker or Terraform scripts.